 Assembling the Lemon Meringue Ice Cream Pie

-• Remove the pie crust from the freezer and add in about 2 cups of LACTAID Vanilla Ice Cream.
+• Remove the pie crust from the freezer and add in about 2 cups of vanilla ice cream.
 Smooth and level out this layer with an offset spatula.
-Note: it's best to let your ice cream sit out for about 30 minutes so it is easier to spread into the pie crust.
+Note: It's best to let your ice cream sit out for about 30 minutes so it is easier to spread into the pie crust.
 Place back into the freezer for 15-20 minutes to set.

 • Spoon the chilled lemon curd filling over top of the first layer of ice cream, then place back into the freezer to set (minimum of 2 hours).
 The lemon curd takes longer to set.

-• Spoon about 2 more cups of LACTAID Vanilla Ice Cream onto the top of the lemon curd.
+• Spoon about 2 more cups of vanilla ice cream onto the top of the lemon curd.
 Place back into the freezer to set for about 15-20 minutes.

 • While the last layer of ice cream set, make your meringue topping (instructions below).
 Serve immediately or place back into the freezer until ready to enjoy!